tbielawa/bitmath/docsite/source/module.rst

       }

-.. py:data:: bitmath.NIST_PREFIXES
+.. py:data:: NIST_PREFIXES

    An array of all of the NIST unit prefixes (e.g., ``Ki``, ``Mi``, or ``Ei``)

-.. py:data:: bitmath.NIST_STEPS
+.. py:data:: NIST_STEPS

    .. code-block:: python